 - Benefit hypothesis – The proposed measurable benefit to the end user or business

-The hypotheses may be expressed as end-state outcomes (examples: business result or market share).
-But they’re more likely leading measures (see Innovation Accounting in ) used to evaluate how well the new feature is likely to deliver the intended benefits.
-For example, “The administrator is able to add a new user in half the time it took before.”
+Measuring the outcome is best done using leading indicators (see Innovation Accounting in ) to evaluate how well the new feature is progressing toward its benefits hypothesis.
+For example, “We believe the administrator can add a new user in half the time it took before.”

 Traditionally, UX design has been an area of specialization.
-People who have an eye for design, a feel for user interaction, and specialty training were often fully in charge of the design process.
+People who have an eye for design, a feel for user interaction, and specialty training were often entirely in charge of the design process.
 The goal was ‘pixel perfect’ early designs, done in advance of the implementation.
-Often this work was done in silos, apart from the very people who knew the most about the system and its context.
-Success was measured by how well the implemented user interface complied to the initial UX design.
-In Lean UX, that changes dramatically:
+Usually, this work was done in silos, apart from the very people who knew the most about the system and its context.
+Success was measured by how well the implemented user interface complied with the initial UX design.
+In Lean UX, this changes dramatically:

 “Lean UX literally has no time for heroes.
 The entire concept of design as hypothesis immediately dethrones notions of heroism; as a designer, you must expect that many of your ideas will fail in testing.
 Heroes don’t admit failure.
 But Lean UX designers embrace it as part of the process.”

 Agile teams apply Principle #2 – Apply systems thinking, to their Lean UX design activities, moving from a siloed specialist approach to a collaborative, cross-functional design model.
-Agile Teams and ARTs are perfectly suited for this model.
-They should include all the design-build-test cross-functional skills.
-They also include the essential broader perspectives (Product Management, System Architecture, Business Owners, information security, operations, Shared Services, DevOps, and more).
-This ensures that the design is fit for use—not just for the end user, but also for deployment, operations, and support.
+Agile Teams and ARTs are ideally suited for this model, which should include all the design-build-test cross-functional skills.
+Including the design perspectives of Product Management, System Architecture, Business Owners, information security, operations, and Shared Services should also be included, ensuring a solution that is fit for use for both the end-user and supports deployment operations, and customer support.

-- Editorial standards, style guides, voice and tone guidelines, naming conventions, common terms, and abbreviations
+- Editorial rules, style guides, voice and tone guidelines, naming conventions, standard terms, and abbreviations

 - UI asset libraries, which include icons and other images, standard layouts, and grids